-UCSF/Genentech Postdoctoral Fellowship in Regulatory Science
+UCSF/Genentech Postdoctoral Fellowship in Clinical Pharmacology

 Our objective is that the fellow should have a sufficient foundation and breadth in his/her training to engage in and serve as an ambassador for regulatory science research and education.
 The fellow will receive a monthly stipend commensurate with education level and experience.
 In general, fellows will spend the first year at UCSF and the second year at Genentech, though the fellowship may be extended for a total of three years.
-The anticipated start date of the first year fellowship at UCSF will be on or around September 1, 2021.
+The anticipated start date of the first year fellowship at UCSF will be on or around July 1, 2023.
 The fellowship components are:

 Research and Training at UCSF (1 year)

 During the first year, the fellow is expected to spend at least 90% of his/her time on a scientific research project.
 The research project will either extend an existing project or will be an entirely new one-year project.
 Many of these projects are collaborative research projects with the FDA, so fellows may also gain experience working with FDA scientists or rotating at FDA.
-In addition to research, the fellow will take the UCSF-Stanford CERSI Immersion Course in in Drug Discovery, Drug Development, and Regulation.
+In addition to research, the fellow will take the UCSF-Stanford CERSI Immersion Course in Drug Discovery, Drug Development, and Regulation.
 The fellow is also expected to actively participate in all UCSF-Stanford CERSI seminars, meetings and events.

 Immersion Experience in Industry (1 year)

 Following the completion of the academic portion, fellows will be placed at Genentech to complement and extend his/her training in regulatory science, drug development, clinical pharmacology, and pharmacometrics.
 The fellow will be assigned a Genentech mentor and work alongside scientists in the Department of Clinical Pharmacology at Genentech.
 The mentors will help the fellow design the research project.
 The fellow is required to attend the annual UCSF-Stanford CERSI Innovations in Regulatory Science Summit.